chamesh2019/flashcard-gen/README.md

 - Add cards with front and back content
 - Study mode with card flipping
 - Track learning progress
+- **Markdown support for questions and answers** - Format your flashcard content with markdown syntax including:
+  - Headers, bold, italic, and lists
+  - Code blocks and inline code
+  - Tables, blockquotes, and links
+  - Images and horizontal rules

 ## Getting Started